 The prosecutor can call witnesses and present evidence at the preliminary hearing.
 Any witnesses are subject to cross-examination by the defense attorney and the judge.
 This gives the defense an advantage if the case later goes to trial.
-The defense attorney also has the opportunity to present witnesses and evidence, but it is usually not wise to do so.
+The defense attorney also has the opportunity to present witnesses and evidence.
+Still, it is usually not wise to do so.

-In Portage County, it is important for you to be represented by a criminal defense lawyer with an in-depth knowledge of the local court system.
-Whether your preliminary hearing is waived, your case dismissed for review, bound over, or you are indicted the day before, you need your attorney to be responsive and available on-site to react to any action taken by the court on that day.
+In any case, it is important for you to be represented by a criminal defense lawyer with an in-depth knowledge of the local court system.
+Whether your preliminary hearing is waived, your case dismissed for review, bound over, or you are indicted the day before, you need an attorney available on-site to react to any action taken by the court on that day.
 This could make the difference between you going back home of being taken to jail.

 After hearing the testimony and considering the evidence presented at the preliminary hearing, the court determines whether there is probable cause that the defendant committed the charged offense or any other offense.
 If probable cause is found for a felony offense, then the defendant is bound over to the common pleas court, and the case is presented to a Grand Jury for indictment.
 If probable cause for a misdemeanor is found, the case remains in the municipal court.
 If no probable cause is found, the defendant is free to leave.

-A person charged with a felony under Ohio law will be scheduled for a preliminary hearing within ten days if they are held in jail, fifteen days if they are not being held.
-Bond is set at the initial appearance (usually the arraignment), but may be addressed during negotiations at the preliminary hearing by a criminal defense lawyer.
+A person charged with a felony under Ohio law will be scheduled for a preliminary hearing within ten days if they are held in jail, fifteen days if they are not detained.
+Bond is set at the initial appearance (usually the arraignment) but may be addressed during negotiations at the preliminary hearing by a criminal defense lawyer.

-In some jurisdictions, like Ravenna Municipal Court, Kent Municipal Court and Stow Municipal Court, preliminary hearings are sometimes treated more like Pre-Trial Conferences, where the attorneys try to resolve the case before it progresses any further.
+In some jurisdictions, like Ravenna Municipal Court, Kent Municipal Court, and Stow Municipal Court, preliminary hearings are sometimes treated like Pre-Trial Conferences, where the attorneys try to resolve the case before it progresses any further.

 In some instances, the prosecution simply does not want to subject their witnesses to cross-examination by a skilled defense lawyer.
-In other instances, namely upper level felonies, the defendant is indicted by a grand jury prior to the preliminary hearing.
+In other instances, namely upper-level felonies, the defendant is indicted by a grand jury before the preliminary hearing.

-In many cases, especially when the defendant has no attorney, the prosecution dismisses the case for further review (DFR) which means that the defendant’s case will be presented to a grand jury for future indictment, usually very soon after.
+In many cases, especially when a defendant has no attorney, the prosecution dismisses the case for further review (DFR).
+This means that the defendant’s case will be presented to a grand jury for future indictment, usually very soon after.
 The defendant is then re-arrested on a secret indictment filed in common pleas court, without any warning.
 A criminal defense lawyer may be able to prevent this.

 In some municipal courts in Summit County, namely Akron Municipal Court and Barberton Municipal Court, the prosecution utilizes a direct indictment system.

-This means that no preliminary hearing usually occurs, but the court will tell you when your case will be scheduled for felony indictment by a grand jury in Summit County Common Pleas Court, in Akron.
+This means that no preliminary hearing usually occurs.
+The court will tell you when your case will be scheduled for felony indictment by a grand jury in Summit County Common Pleas Court in Akron.